 There are four main posts or cantonment areas at the base.
 First is the Main Post.
 This serves as a place to house units like the 36th Engineer Group, the 988th Military Police Company, and the 43rd Engineer Battalion.
 Kelley Hill is responsible for two combined army battalions and is the living quarters for the 3rd Armored Brigade Combat Team of the 3rd Infantry Division.
 The main location for the Infantry Training Brigade is Sand Hill.
 It is also the primary location for the Basic Combat Training Brigade.
 The last cantonment area is the Harmony Church.
 This houses the 2/29 Infantry Regiment Sniper School and the 1/29th Infantry Regiment.

 If you have come under suspicion for a criminal offense committed on Fort Benning property, you could be subject to different laws than would a regular citizen.
-Our team at The Federal Practice Group Worldwide Service understands and has experience in military criminal law and will do everything in our power to fight for you if you were accused of a crime.
-Call today to learn more about how we could help you.
+The military criminal defense team at The Federal Practice Group provides a specialized Fort Benning trial defense service.
+Our attorneys are active and retired military personnel who understand your rights and will fight diligently on your behalf.
+Contact us today to schedule a consultation.